 1B4.
-Any schedule of fines for a race, other than those recommended in these Racing Rules, must be requested by the organizer, approved by the CEO, and made available in writing to participants before the race.
+Any schedule of fines for a race, other than those recommended in these Racing Rules, must be requested by disqualification, suspension.
+Riders may be disqualified from all subsequent events in a race series held under a single event permit for a period of up to 10 days.